Germany–Pakistan relations: Economic relations

 In the 1990s, Germany and Pakistan sought a business alliance, known as the Pakistan German Business Forum.
 It was formed in 1997 with the humble initiatives of the German ambassador to Pakistan.
 Commercial trade between Islamabad and Berlin has also been very essential in recent years, as Germany is Pakistan's fourth largest trade partner.
 In 2000, Germany became one of Pakistan's most important allies surrounding the war in North-West Pakistan between Pakistan and the Taliban.
 In recent years, the Germany—Pakistan trade and science relations have developed greatly with Germany investing in and trading with Pakistan.
 Germany is actively involved in Pakistan's socio-economic development and is an active member of the Friends of Democratic Pakistan Forum.

 Pakistan and Germany also enjoy good economic relations.
 Germany is the sixth largest importer of Pakistan goods.
 Pakistan's main exports to Germany are textiles and leather goods, while Germany's main exports to Pakistan are machinery and chemical products.
 Furthermore, around 30 German companies are operating in Pakistan – not only large firms but also small and medium-sized enterprises.

-On August, 2014 German Ambassador in Pakistan Dr Cyrill Nunn informed Finance Minister Senator Ishaq Dar in order to foster economic energies German businessmen were launching 'Pakistan Gate' in Berlin on August 24, 2014, which would provide business contacts between the two countries.
+In August 2014 German Ambassador in Pakistan Dr Cyrill Nunn informed Finance Minister Senator Ishaq Dar in order to foster economic energies German businessmen were launching 'Pakistan Gate' in Berlin on August 24, 2014, which would provide business contacts between the two countries.

 Sajjad Khan is a board member at Porsche Group AG and technology expert, a Lufthansa First Class flyer too.